 - 1. The design of the protective relay system both in terms of circuitry and physical arrangement shall facilitate periodic testing and maintenance.
-Test devices or switches should be provided to eliminate the necessity for removing or disconnecting wires during periodic testing. - 2.
-Commissioning of new equipment should consist of the following steps: - Relay installation wiring diagrams cross-checked against schematics - After completion of construction, physical check of wiring and relay installation - Check and testing before energizing of all equipment in the zone of protection, including relay testing.
-It is desirable to test the relays at the setting the relay will have in service - Check of supporting paperwork, such as relay test reports - Check that the relay settings when received from the manufacturer concur with the intended manufacturer's specifications - Calibrate and check that proper utility's settings have been made - Maintain a record of trip check and energizing procedure performance - Maintain a record of in-service measurement of voltage, current magnitudes, phase angles, and a comparison to expected values and to other instrumentation - Release to Facility Owner for service
+Test devices or switches should be provided to eliminate the necessity for removing or disconnecting wires during periodic testing.
+Protective relays for transmission lines shall be designed to support periodic testing and maintenance while the transmission line remains in service. - 2.
+Commissioning of new equipment should consist of the following steps: - Relay installation wiring diagrams cross-checked against schematics

+- After completion of construction, physical check of wiring and relay installation - Check and testing before energizing of all equipment in the zone of protection, including relay testing.
+It is desirable to test the relays at the setting the relay will have in service - Check of supporting paperwork, such as relay test reports - Check that the relay settings when received from the manufacturer concur with the intended manufacturer's specifications - Calibrate and check that proper utility's settings have been made - Maintain a record of trip check and energizing procedure performance - Maintain a record of in-service measurement of voltage, current magnitudes, phase angles, and a comparison to expected values and to other instrumentation - Release to Facility owner for service